WWE Rumors: Will Randy Orton Be Arrested For Arson On ‘SmackDown Live’?

 Paddy Power online sportsbook indicates that after Tuesday’s SmackDown wrapped up, the odds for Randy Orton to be the WWE Champion at the end of the show went from 3/5 down to 2/5.
 This could be a good indication that people are starting to believe the hype and backing Orton to win.

 Right behind Orton is current SmackDown champion Bray Wyatt at 6/4 odds.
 Don’t look for those odds to change anytime soon between Orton and Wyatt.
-They will both be neck and neck as the odds on favorites right until the matches take place at Wrestlemania.
+They will both be neck and neck as the odds-on favorites right until the matches take place at WrestleMania.
 However, if you believe that an underdog like John Cena, AJ Styles, or Luke Harper could factor into the match, they are well worth taking a risk on.
 As of last week’s show, Styles had won a match over Harper which put him in the title picture, while Cena seems busy with The Miz.

 Styles is currently listed at 5/1, while Harper is set at 8/1 odds.
 John Cena, on the other hand, is currently at a whopping 10/1 in the prop “Who will be WWE Champion at the end of the show?”
-Based on Cena’s recent team-up with his girlfriend Nikki Bella it seems less likely he’ll even be fighting for the championship at WrestleMania.
+Based on Cena’s recent team-up with his girlfriend Nikki Bella, it seems less likely he’ll even be fighting for the championship at WrestleMania.

 Based on all the indicators, Orton probably won’t be arrested on Tuesday, but probably will be taking over that WWE championship once WrestleMania 33 arrives in April.